aws-samples/retail-demo-store/README.md

 Look for the "WebURL" output parameter.

-You can read more detailed instructions on how to use this demo in the [demonstration documentation](documentation).
+You can read more detailed instructions on how to demo the Retail Demo Store in the Demo section at the end of this document.

-## Accessing Workshops
+# Accessing Workshops

-The Retail Demo Store environment is designed to provide an series of interactive workshops that progressively add functionality to the Retail Demo Store application environment.
+The Retail Demo Store environment is designed to provide a series of interactive workshops that progressively add functionality to the Retail Demo Store application.

 The workshops are deployed in a SageMaker Jupyter environment that is deployed in your CloudFormation stack.
-To access the Retail Demo Store workshops after the CloudFormation stack has completed, browse to Amazon SageMaker and then Notebook instances in the AWS console in your AWS account.
+To access the Retail Demo Store workshops after the CloudFormation stack has completed, browse to Amazon SageMaker in your AWS console, and then select Notebook Instances in the AWS console in your AWS account.

 You will see a running Notebook instance.
 Click "Open JupyterLab" for the Retail Demo Store notebook instance.